davideq/VL53L8CH/README.md

 * VL53L8CH_ThresholdsDetection: This example code is to show how to configure the thresholds detection of the VL53L8CH satellite sensor.

+* VL53L8CH_CNHData: This example code is to show how to configure, capture and decode CNH data from the VL53L8CH sensors.

 ## Documentation